darioshehni/agent-poc/README.md

 # Tax Chatbot

-An intelligent Dutch tax chatbot with clean architecture that leverages OpenAI's API and conversation context for workflow management.
+Tax chatbot that leverages OpenAI's API and conversation context for workflow management.

 ## Features